 7) Go zero waste.

 The Zero Waste lifestyle is an opportunity to live lightly upon the earth by choosing sustainability over pure convenience.
+Need a little guidance?
+Read our beginners articles here.

 8) Quit bottled water for good.

 Did you know that most tap water is cleaner than that bottled water you just paid $4 for?
 There are a million reasons to quit bottled water.
 The fact that the bottles are made from oil-derived plastics is just one of them.
+Opt for a reusable bottle and fill it at home instead.

 9) Buy local.